Sentul City, Indonesia: Company

+The majority of ownership of PT Sentul City Tbk is currently controlled by PT Sakti Generasi Perdana (80.4%), Public (12.9%) and Stella Isabella Djohan (6.7%).
+PT Sakti Generasi Perdana is also fully owned by Stella Isabella Djohan.
+Previously, this company was owned by PT Asriland (Bambang Trihatmodjo) together with Kaestindo, which is controlled by the brothers Kwee Cahyadi Kumala (Swie Teng) and Kwee Haryadi Kumala.

+Gatra reported that “Swie Teng is known to be close to Tomy Winata, who reputedly possesses a great many networks in the ranks of law enforcement officials.
+Swie Teng himself is known as a specialist in land clearance… People close to Tomy Winata acknowledge that Tomy has indeed long been close to Swie Teng.”

+During its development, this company was caught in several controversies, which ultimately led to Kwee Cahyadi's conviction of bribery in 2015.

 Infrastructure

 Sentul International Convention Center is located in the township.
 It is also the location of a 3.9 km long racing circuit that has been used predominantly for bike racing and the Asian F3 series.
-The township has hotels, shopping malls, culinary center, children's amusement park, a national drug rehab centre, an eco-tour development, and two golf courses, etc. A cultural park known as Taman Budaya Sentul, which is built with a Sundanese cultural concept.
+The township has hotels, shopping malls (Bellanova Country Mall and AEON Mall Sentul City), culinary center, children's amusement park, a national drug rehab centre, an eco-tour development, and two golf courses, an IKEA store, etc. A cultural park known as Taman Budaya Sentul, which is built with a Sundanese cultural concept.
 Citra Sentul Raya is also located in this township.